SaranyaMuthaiyan/CoinCaddy_CapstoneProject/README.md

 - Backend handles validation, error states, and clean API structure

 Planned Improvements:
- -Add accessibility  to all type f users.
+ -Add accessibility  to all type of users.
  -Multi-currency support and localization